Practical founder guide v1

 Before dividends Confirm distributable profit, proper approval, and withholding tax treatment.

-Operating Watchpoints
+Operating watchpoints

 These are the recurring obligations founders usually underestimate after incorporation.